South Memorial Drive homicide suspect arrested in Michigan

 Anderson was found fatally shot Feb.
 25, reportedly the result of an altercation at an after-bar party that was held at a former tavern located at 901 S. Memorial Drive, according to a criminal complaint filed by the Racine County District Attorney’s Office.

-Police had been searching for Carey since last week, and a $500,000 warrant had been issued for his arrest, online court record show.
+Police had been searching for Carey since last week, and a $500,000 warrant had been issued for his arrest, online court records show.

 The complaint lays out a narrative described to police by a witness who said that Anderson’s death occurred at an after-bar party.